CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 # Minecraft-Bedrock-Version-Manager
-You can choose multiple versions of Minecraft bedrock to play (mostly 64 bit versions) New versions to use coming soon!
+You can choose multiple versions of Minecraft bedrock to play (only 64 bit versions) New versions to use coming soon!

 # How to use:
-Open  MCVL-win_x64.exe [Releases](https://github.com/crystalvortex/Minecraft-Bedrock-Version-Manager/releases) .
+Open  MCVL-win_x64.exe in [Releases](https://github.com/crystalvortex/Minecraft-Bedrock-Version-Manager/releases) .
 Delete your current version on mcbe (Take backups of your worlds). and open the appx file that you downloaded! (if the downloaded file doesnt end with a .appx at the end just add it eg: app.appx)

 To find your worlds, paste this in your search bar/button: